groupoid/anders/intro/TRIPLES.md

 From a categorical viewpoint, Π and Σ types arise naturally through adjunctions.
 The key idea is that dependent function types correspond to right adjoints, while dependent sum types correspond to left adjoints.
-This perspective, pioneered by Kock-Wright, provides a logical foundation for interpreting these types in categorical models of type theory.
+This perspective, pioneered by Kock-Wraith , provides a logical foundation for interpreting these types in categorical models of type theory.

 * The adjunctions can be explicitly formulated as triples (Σf ⊢ f* ⊢ Πf):